 hours.
 You are given medicine (general anesthesia) to make you sleep during the procedure.

-- The surgeon makes a cut behind the ear to open up the mastoid bone.
+The surgeon makes a cut (incision) behind the ear to open up the mastoid bone.

 into the cochlea.

-- The incisions are then closed and you will be moved into the recovery area and watched
+The incisions are then closed.
+You will be moved into the recovery area and watched

 What happens after cochlear implant surgery?